 Technology provides myriad opportunities for your law firm's website to stand out.
 With a little creativity, your team can build a site with engaging features, helpful pages and modern design.
 Animations?
 Interactive content?
 The sky is the limit.

-What you choose to include, of course, hinges on whether a particular feature advances your firm’s goals.
+What you choose to include, of course, hinges on whether a particular feature advances your law firm's SEO goals.
 Does that animation help your visitors or confuse them?
 Does that image make the page design or just make it load slowly?

 Technological advances are often impressive, and you should take advantage of technology if it benefits your firm.
 However, with everything your code can do, it is easy to lose sight of the nuts and bolts of website functionality.
 And basic functionality is what determines whether your website helps or harms your firm's goals.